Engineering fit: Useful tolerances

-ANSI fit classes (USA only)
+ANSI fit classes (US only)

 Interference fits

 Interference fits, also known as press fits or friction fits, are fastenings between two parts in which the inner component is larger than the outer component.
 Achieving an interference fit requires applying force during assembly.
 After the parts are joined, the mating surfaces will feel pressure due to friction, and deformation of the completed assembly will be observed.

 Force fits

 Force fits are designed to maintain a controlled pressure between mating parts, and are used where forces or torques are being transmitted through the joining point.
 Like interference fits, force fits are achieved by applying a force during component assembly.